UO Libraries’ Award Recognizes Undergraduate Research Excellence

 Dougherty shared in her scholarly growth essay that through this independent research, she has “gained valuable skills in data analysis, economic modeling, and policy evaluation, which have prepared me for a career focused on economic research and policymaking.”

-Maria Mironova, Political Science, Class of ’26
+Maria "Masha" Mironova, Political Science, Class of ’26

 College of Arts and Sciences